Gain real-world work experience in three weeks

 The allocated internship projects will incorporate tailored and authentic business problems.
 Working in groups of four-five, you will help find solutions to these issues while building your corporate network and learning valuable skills that you can add to your résumé.

-Over the course of the three-week experience, students will be required to commit to 50 hours of work in total and will be able to collaborate completely online with their allocated team to complete the project.
+Over the course of the three-week experience, students will be required to commit to at least 50 hours of intensive work and will be able to collaborate completely online with their allocated team to complete the project.

 The CBE Virtual Internship Experience is free and not for credit.

-Any current undergraduate students who have undertaken at minimum 24 units of their degree(s) in CBE by the end of 2022.
+- Any current CBE undergraduate students who have undertaken a minimum of 24 units in their degree(s) at CBE by the end of 2023.

-Any current postgraduate coursework students who have undertaken a minimum of 24 units of their degree at CBE by the end of 2022.
+- Any current CBE postgraduate coursework students who have undertaken a minimum of 24 units in their degree at CBE by the end of 2023.

 Please note, GPA is not taken into account in the selection process.
 However, priority will be given to those who have not yet completed an internship or industry project courses at ANU.
-In addition, students must complete the “Consent Matters” module before commencing the placement.
+In addition, students must complete the Rights, Relationships and Respect at ANU module before commencing the placement.

 How it works